 There are several steps to take when you are ready to build a website and market your brand or product.
-However, one of the very first things you need to do is register a domain name.
+However, one of the very first things you need to do is register and buy a domain name for your website.
 Right after picking a web host, you will need to make this choice.

 There can be no website if you don’t have a domain name.
 There are thousands of domain names to choose from, to get the domain you want, you have to search and see if it is available.
 Different domain name extensions can be used.